pablodixs/pablodixs/readme.md

 ## hey there, I'm @pablodixs 🖖😜
-👨‍💻 Software Engineering Student at UCB
+👨‍💻 Software Engineering Student at UCB and Front-end Developer

-📚 Front-end Development Student

 📍 Based in Brasília, Brazil